 As you wait to deliver your speech, take slow, deep breaths to help relieve your nervousness.
 Envision your lungs and balloons and fill them with air, then forcefully exhale.
 This type of breathing can help calm you.

 Have Water Handy

 The body reacts to stress in different ways.
 If you feel anxious about delivering a speech in front of people, your throat might tighten up.
 A cup of water by your side allows you to take a moment, clear your throat, and continue with the speech.
 Additionally, it's a good idea to have tissues or a handkerchief nearby in case you tear up.

 Choose a Go-To Focal Point

 Find a spot on the furthest wall of the room and make that your go-to focal point.
 It might be an exit sign or a clock but look at your focal point when you have trouble looking at your audience - especially if the people close to you are getting emotional and you're afraid you might become emotional too.
 The other benefit to the focal point being at the furthest wall is that it will appear to your audience as though you're simply looking at the back row instead of staring at an exit sign or clock.

 This speech, daunting as it may seem, is only 3-10 minutes of your entire life.
 You WILL get through it, and then it is over, tucked away to memories for the rest of your days.
 Remind yourself that you will only be standing and speaking for a short span of time, and then you will be done.
 Even if you envision a million things going wrong, the reality is that none of it likely will.
 Our concerns are always worse than the reality.

 Enjoy the Moment

 You worked hard to get to the point of retirement.
-Nobody is expecting an Emmy award-winning performance from you, so just try to enjoy this one final work task of thanking the people who helped make your retirement possible.
+Nobody expects an Emmy award-winning performance from you, so try to enjoy this one final work task of thanking the people who helped make your retirement possible.